soi-20/brains/_posts/2018-03-14-spotifys-dilemma.md

 9/ The goal sounds like "the Podcast model" started in 2005, yes unfortunately, by their biggest competitor: Apple.

-More to come: Apple's Strategy for Dominating Audio.
+More to come: 1.
+Apple's Strategy for Dominating Audio 2.
+There won’t be a Netfix for music